Amputation & Artificial Limbs

 What is a prosthesis?

-In a nutshell Prostheses are artificial devices that are attached or applied to replace missing limbs or other body parts.
+Prostheses are artificial devices that are attached or applied to replace missing limbs or other body parts.
 Meintjes and Neethling is qualified to provide a complete range of external prostheses for lower and upper limbs.
-These are prescribed, designed, made and fitted to duplicate the function and appearance of amputated limbs.
+These are prescribed, designed, made and fitted to duplicate the function and appearance of amputated limbs Technology is continuously improving, and with the latest prosthetic advancements, amputees can do almost everything they use to do before they lost their limb.
 Modern technological advances in prosthetic technology allow lighter, sturdier prostheses that function more naturally.
 Some of these advances saw the introduction of the “energy-storing foot”, the “microprocessor-controlled knee” and the myo-electric (bionic) hand.

 When choosing a prosthesis, we consider the following: